-You can scatter their ashes in your/their chosen place, and still retain a small amount of their remains to be converted into a unique memorial diamond.
+You can scatter their ashes in your/their chosen place and still retain a small portion of their remains to be converted into a unique memorial diamond.

-A memorial diamond is exactly the same in its synthesis as a natural diamond, only the process is performed in a laboratory and is speeded up.
-But the diamond that is created is essentially a pure gemstone, and absolutely unique that it is a signature of the DNA of the person from which it was created.
+A memorial diamond is exactly the same in its synthesis as a natural diamond.
+Only the process is performed in a laboratory and is speeded up.
+But the diamond that is created is essentially a pure gemstone and absolutely unique in that it is a signature of the DNA of the person from which it was created.

-A cremation diamond can be kept in a presentation box, or is more commonly crafted into a special piece of jewelry in order that it can be kept close at all times, and handed forward through generations.
+A cremation diamond can be kept in a presentation box or, more commonly, crafted into a special piece of jewelry so that it can be kept close at all times and handed forward through generations.

 Scattering by Air

 Another mode of ash scattering by air involves a small portion of cremated remains being placed inside a huge helium-filled balloon.
 After its release, the balloon travels up to an altitude of approximately five miles.
 At that height, the temperature is 40 degrees below zero.
-When it cools at this temperature the balloon crystalizes and fractures, scattering the ashes.
-The balloon is biodegradable and therefore eco-friendly.
+The balloon crystalizes and fractures when it cools at this temperature, scattering the ashes.
+The balloon is biodegradable and, therefore, eco-friendly.

 Ashes Scattered into Space